SCALE-LETKF-RIKEN/scale-letkf/doc/Getting-started.md

 - boundary data (`mean/boundary*.nc`)
 - log files

-In this testcase, initial condition is already prepared and copied from `$DATADIR` for each member.
-The boundary condition is to created by `scale-rm_init_ens`.
+In this testcase, the initial conditions are already prepared and copied from `$DATADIR` for each member.
+The boundary conditions are created by `scale-rm_init_ens`.
 All the member share the same boundary condition generated from the parent model forecast.
-Then `scale-rm_init_ens` works only for the first member `0001`.
+Thus `scale-rm_init_ens` only creates boundary conditions for the first member `0001`.
 This is set by the parameter `MEMBER_RUN` in the namelist `config/scale-rm_init_ens_20220101000000.conf`.

 ```
 &PARAM_ENSEMBLE